isabelhazan/sitev2/content/posts/pleasure-happiness.md

 +++
 author = "Isabel"
-title = "9the dichotomy between pleasure and happiness" date = "2018-05-30"
-description = "joy and fulfillment" tags = [
+title = "the dichotomy between pleasure and happiness" date = "2018-05-30" description = "joy and fulfillment" tags = [